A Day in Harpers Ferry & Bolivar, West Virginia – An Itinerary

 Getting There

-The Town’s Inn places guests in the heart of the Harpers Ferry National Historical Park, housed in two pre-Civil War stone residences dating to around 1840.
-The inn’s Bistro 1840 and Café Shoppe are on site.
+Several B&Bs, including The Town’s Inn and the Light Horse Inn, place guests in the heart of the Harpers Ferry National Historical Park.
 For something more rugged, the Huckleberry Hill hiker/biker campsite sits at mile marker 62.9 on the towpath, on the Maryland side of the river.
 Multiple outfitters including River Riders also offer cabin and vacation rental options in the surrounding area.

 Town Highlights You Don't Want to Miss: